Jaguar000212/codsoft-py-bak/README.md

 - #### Task 5 - Address Book in Python<br>
   An interactive Address Book in Python using Tkinter and used Pillow for image processing, created this program last year and now improved.

+---

+Use the `launcher.py` to get an easier access to all of my applications.